 The balance of NWSA revenue comes from variable services provided to customers.
-These services include intermodal lifts for rail car loading above minimums and per unit charges for automobile unloading.
+These services include intermodal lifts for rail car loading above minimums and per unit charges for automobile unloading and breakbulk cargo.
 Variable revenues also include equipment rental on an hourly basis for crane hours above minimums and straddle carriers used by terminal leaseholders and month to month building or land leases.

-2018 Budget
+2019 Budget

-The NWSA has developed an overall operating budget with projected revenue of \$187.5 million.
-Operating income is budgeted to be \$85.8 million, resulting in an operating margin of 45.8%.
-The NWSA net distributable revenue of \$93.3 million, which includes grant and interest income, and cash of \$93.2 million will be distributed evenly between the two home ports.
+The NWSA has developed an overall operating budget with projected revenue of \$199.4 million.
+Operating income is budgeted to be \$86.7 million, resulting in an operating margin of forty three percent.
+The NWSA net distributable revenue of \$87.8 million, which includes grant and interest income, and cash of \$99.9 million will be distributed evenly between the two home ports.
 Each port's portion of net income will be included as revenue in their financial reports.